 resource can be found in forms that have been distilled or filtered by several

 methods of purification.
 A few of us have decided to take things a step

-further by investing in bottled water or sink filters; but for the most
+further by investing in bottled water or sink and counter-top water filters; but for the most

 part, very few individuals ever investigate exactly what is within the fluids